RicRicci22/dncs-lab/README.md

   * zebra is running
   * ospfd is running
   ```
   This means that on our router, are running 2 daemons.
-We don't know much about this two daemons, but togheter, they permit the **ospf** routing protocol.
+We don't know much about this two daemons, but together, they permit the **ospf** routing protocol.
 Zebra delivers informations between routers involved in the protocol, to permit all the routers to gather the informations of the net topology and permit the redaction of the route table, performed we tought by the ospfd daemon (but we are not sure).
   - Output of the command **route -nve** on router-1:
  ```
  Kernel IP routing table